Martiless/quiz-time/README.md

 There are several features on this site to help users get the most out of their visit to the site.

 ### Home Page:
-When a user comes to the site the first thing they will see is a large button with the text "Let's start the game" Once the users clicks on this button the questions will begin to load.
+When a user comes to the site the first thing they will see is a large button with the text "Let's start the game" Once the user clicks on this button the questions will begin to load.
 ![Home Page](documents/images/landing_page.PNG)

 ### Questions: